FabianHeinemann/Deep_learning_for_liver_NAS_and_fibrosis_scoring/README.md

 Repository for the upcoming publication "Deep learning enables pathologist-like scoring of NASH models"

+Required input:
-Input: Microscopy images of of mouse or rat liver tissue, stained with Masson's trichrome.
+- Microscopy images of of mouse or rat liver tissue, stained with Masson's trichrome.
-Result:
+- These images cut into tiles of two dimensions (see below).

+Output / result:
-- Pathologist-like discrete liver scores on ballooning, inflammation, steatosis (NAS-score) and fibrosis.
+- Discrete liver scores on ballooning, inflammation, steatosis (NAS-score) and fibrosis with scores optimized to follow the scores
 - Continous liver scores on ballooning, inflammation, steatosis (NAS-score) and fibrosis.
 - Spatially resolved data on ballooning, inflammation, steatosis (NAS-score) and fibrosis.